SkylerFog/Skyler-Fog-Context/context.md

 ### Columns:

+- Mass - This column shows info on two users for a domain:
+  > If the top Mass user is Skyler, the two users are Skyler and the second user.
+  > If the top Mass user is not Skyler, the two users are Skyler and the top user.
-- Mass (this column must always be normalized to Skyler at 100.
-The other user shown for each domain should be normalized relative to Skyler's 100.
-For example, the column heading would look like "Skyler 100" and each entry would look like "## (user)" where the user is the top user's nickname if they have one, and their percentage relative to Skyler's 100.
-If the top user other than Skyler has more Mass than Skyler, then the value would be above 100.
-If the top user has less mass than Skyler, then their value would be below 100)
+  > This column must always be normalized to Skyler at 100.
+  > The other user shown for the domain should be normalized relative to Skyler's 100.
+  > The column heading would look like "% (Top)"
+  > Each entry would look like "## (Top)" where Top is the top user's nickname if they have one, and their percentage relative to Skyler's 100.
+  > If the top user has more Mass than Skyler, then their value would be above 100 and their nickname would be in parenthesis.
+  > If the top user has less Mass than Skyler, then their value would be below 100 and Skyler's nickname wuold be in parenthesis.
 - 7-Day % Mass Change (Skyler's % mass change relative to Skyler's mass 7 days ago)
 - Echo Capture Rate (%)
 - Structural Trust Index